-Paid Leave for Military Service.
-Any employee who is a member of the Texas National Guard, Texas State Guard, reserve component of the United States Armed Forces, or a memer of a state or federally authorized Urban Search and Rescue Team is entitled to paid leave when engaged in authorized training or duty ordered by proper authority.
-Paid military leave is limited to 15 days each fiscal year.
+Paid Leave for Military Service

+Any employee who is a member of the Texas National Guard, Texas State Guard, reserve component of the United States Armed Forces, or a member of a state or federally authorized Urban Search and Rescue Team is entitled to 15 days of paid leave per fiscal year when engaged in authorized training or duty ordered by proper authority.
+An additional seven days of leave per fiscal year are available if called to state active duty in response to a disaster.
 In addition, an employee is entitled to use available state and local personal or sick leave during a time of active military service.

-Reemployment after Military Leave.
+Reemployment after Military Leave

 Employees who leave the district to enter into the United States uniformed services or who are ordered to active duty as a member of the military force of any state (e.g., National or State Guard) may return to employment if they are honorably discharged.
 Employees who wish to return to the district will be reemployed provided they can be qualified to perform the required duties.
-To be eligible for reemployment, employees must provide notice of their obligation or intent to perform military service, provide evidence of honorable discharge or release, and submit an application for reemployment within the time specified by law to Employee Services.
+Employees returning to work following military leave should contact Human Resources.
 In most cases, the length of federal military service cannot exceed five years.

-Continuation of Health Insurance.
+Continuation of Health Insurance

 Employees who perform service in the uniformed services may elect to continue their health plan coverage at their own cost for a period not to exceed 24 months.
-Employees should contact Employee Services for details on eligibility, requirements, and limitations.
+Employees should contact Human Resources for details on eligibility, requirements, and limitations.

-An FAQ on military leave is available on the TASB Legal Services Web Site http://www.tasb.org/services/legal/esource/personnel/documents/userra\oct09.pdf
+An FAQ on military leave is available on the TASB Legal Services Web Site https://tasb.org/services/legal-services/tasb-school-law-esource/personnel/documents/military-leave-and-sch-dist-employment.pdf